gruntwork-io/docs/docs/2.0/reference/pipelines/configurations-as-code/index.md

 }
 ```

-In this example, the `all` AWS accounts block is defined within an `aws` block in a file named `aws.hcl` within the `.gruntwork` directory.
+In this example, the `all` AWS accounts block is specified within an `aws` block located in a file named `aws.hcl` within the `.gruntwork` directory.

-The `all` Accounts block references an external file located at `aws/accounts.yml` via the `path` attribute that contains the definitions of AWS accounts in YAML format.
+The `all` accounts block uses the `path` attribute to reference an external file, `aws/accounts.yml`, which contains AWS account definitions in YAML format.

-DevOps Foundations customers may be familiar with the `accounts.yml` file as a file that is used by Account Factory to define the configurations of AWS accounts.
-Pipelines uses the same schema for the `accounts.yml` file as Account Factory.
-Consequently, the `accounts.yml` file that is used by Account Factory can be used by the `accounts` block without modification.
+Customers familiar with DevOps Foundations may recognize the `accounts.yml` file as a configuration file used by Account Factory to define AWS account settings.
+Pipelines leverages the same schema for the `accounts.yml` file as Account Factory.
+As a result, the `accounts.yml` file from Account Factory can be directly utilized within the `accounts` block without requiring modifications.

-The expected schema for the `accounts.yml` file is as follows:
+The `accounts.yml` file must adhere to the following schema:

 ```yaml
 # required: Name of an account